eferrea/BCI-Master/README.md

 macOS was not tested but the CmakeLists also contains specific instructions for it.
 With macOs the include and library folders should be probably specified.

+We tested vrpn version 7.33 and SFML version 2.5.1

 **VRPN Matlab client and server for BCImat**